solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 * `voter_pubkey` - The pubkey of the VoteState instance the lamports are delegated to.
 * `credits_observed` - The total credits claimed over the lifetime of the program.
 * `activated` - the epoch at which this stake was activated/delegated.
 The full stake will be counted after warm up.
-* `deactivated` - the epoch at which this stake will be completely de-activated, which is `cool down` epochs after StakeInstruction::Deactivate is issued.
+* `deactivated` - the epoch at which this stake was de-activated, some cool down epochs are required before the account is fully deactivated, and the stake available for withdrawal
+* `authorized_staker` - the pubkey of the entity that must sign delegation, activation, and deactivation transactions
+* `authorized_withdrawer` - the identity of the entity in charge of the lamports of this account, separate from the account's address, and the authorized staker

 ### StakeState::RewardsPool

 To avoid a single network wide lock or contention in redemption, 256 RewardsPools are part of genesis under pre-determined keys, each with std::u64::MAX credits to be able to satisfy redemptions according to point value.

 The Stakes and the RewardsPool are accounts that are owned by the same `Stake` program.

-### StakeInstruction::DelegateStake\(u64\)
+### StakeInstruction::DelegateStake

-The Stake account is moved from Uninitialized to StakeState::Stake form.
+The Stake account is moved from Ininitialized to StakeState::Stake form.
 This is how stakers choose their initial delegate validator node and activate their stake account lamports.
+If the stake account is already StakeState::Stake (i.e. already activated), the stake is re-delegated  The transaction must be signed by the stake's `authorized_staker`.

-* `account[0]` - RW - The StakeState::Stake instance.   `StakeState::Stake::credits_observed` is initialized to `VoteState::credits`,  `StakeState::Stake::voter_pubkey` is initialized to `account[1]`,  `StakeState::Stake::stake` is initialized to the u64 passed as an argument above,  `StakeState::Stake::activated` is initialized to current Bank epoch, and  `StakeState::Stake::deactivated` is initialized to std::u64::MAX
+* `account[0]` - RW - The StakeState::Stake instance.  `StakeState::Stake::credits_observed` is initialized to `VoteState::credits`,  `StakeState::Stake::voter_pubkey` is initialized to `account[1]`.
+If this is the initial delegation of stake, `StakeState::Stake::stake` is initialized to the account's balance in lamports,  `StakeState::Stake::activated` is initialized to the current Bank epoch, and  `StakeState::Stake::deactivated` is initialized to std::u64::MAX
 * `account[1]` - R - The VoteState instance.
-* `account[2]` - R - sysvar::current account, carries information about current Bank epoch
+* `account[2]` - R - sysvar::clock account, carries information about current Bank epoch
 * `account[3]` - R - stake\_api::Config accoount, carries warmup, cooldown, and slashing configuration

+### StakeInstruction::Authorize\(Pubkey, StakeAuthorize\)

+Updates the account with a new authorized staker or withdrawer, according to the StakeAuthorize parameter (`Staker` or `Withdrawer`).
+The transaction must be by signed by the Stakee account's current `authorized_staker` or `authorized_withdrawer`.

+* `account[0]` - RW - The StakeState

+  `StakeState::authorized_staker` or `authorized_withdrawer` is set to to `Pubkey`.

 ### StakeInstruction::RedeemVoteCredits